pokhalo/Food-Waste-Optimization/Documentation/megasense_server.md

 #### What is it?

- Megasense is a data platform owned by the Department of the Computer Scienc at the University of Helsinki where data is hosted and provided via Megasense API to users.
+ Megasense is a data platform owned by the Department of the Computer Science at the University of Helsinki where data is hosted and provided via Megasense API to users.
  Megasense provides a server for hosting, preferably containerized, applications.